 Drivers who strike pedestrians can face criminal and civil consequences.
-Depending on the circumstances of the crash, criminal penalties might include incarceration (prison or jail), probation, restitution (victim compensation), a driver's license suspension, and fines.
+Depending on the circumstances of the crash, criminal penalties might include:

 Injured pedestrians can file civil lawsuits against the driver who hit them (and maybe the municipality where they were injured) for money damages regardless of whether the driver is criminally charged.
-Typical damages include compensation for medical bills, lost wages, and pain and suffering.
+Typical damages include compensation for:

-Criminal courts are designed to determine whether a person has violated a criminal law (a law against harming or endangering others) and, if so, punish the offender.
+Criminal courts are designed to determine whether a person has committed a crime and, if so, punish the offender.
 In criminal court, the government (represented by the prosecutor) must prove the charges against the defendant beyond a reasonable doubt.

 Drivers who commit traffic violations can be cited by a police officer at the accident scene.
 Examples of traffic violations include: